samtools/hts-specs/htsget.md

 `encryptionScheme`
 _optional_
 </td><td>
 Request data encrypted with a particular encryption scheme.

 If `encryptionScheme` is specified a 4 letter code for the encryption standard MUST be returned.
 When `c4gh` is specified, Crypt4GH payload for a particular object will be returned (if available).

-The server SHOULD reply with a `NotFound` error if the requested reference does not exist.
+The server SHOULD reply with a `NotFound` error if the requested (encrypted) id does not exist.
 </td></tr>
 <tr markdown="block"><td>